 Introductory and survey courses are not accepted to fulfill the required science prerequisites.

 Personal interviews are offered to the most qualified applicants to assess interpersonal and communication skills, teamwork, interests, inquisitiveness, grit and resilience, humility, and integrity.
-Interviews are conducted on the Nova Southeastern University, Fort Lauderdale, Florida, campus and are by invitation only.
+Interviews are conducted on the NSU Fort Lauderdale/Davie Campus, in Florida, and are by invitation only.
 Interviews are usually held during the months of October through March.

-The Physician Assistant Program participates in the Centralized Application Service for Physician Assistants (CASPA) for the receipt and processing of all applications.
+The PA program participates in the Centralized Application Service for Physician Assistants (CASPA) for the receipt and processing of all applications.
 CASPA takes no part in the selection of students.
 CASPA applications are completed online at CASPA.

 Questions regarding completion of the online application may be directed to CASPA's email address, by telephone at (617) 612-2080, or by visiting the CASPA Applicant Help Center.